renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-31-ETL-Pentaho-Pt2.md

 ### So let's continue...

 [Part 1](https://renan2scarvalho.github.io/2020-08-31-ETL-Pentaho-Pt1/) of this post covered the **extraction** step.
+Just to recap, we're performing an ETL process for a ficticious technology (hardware and software) company, going from Transaction to a Dimensional Model.
 Now let's keep it moving...

 ### 3. Transformation for Adequacy